CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 :code:`Reload` replays exactly the spectra processing related to the imported *.json*.
 This implies that all the files defined in the *.json*  are reachable when reloading.

-:code:`Load Model` consists of reloading the spectrum model (baseline and peaks definition, ...) but **not the spectrum file itself**, related to the first model saved in the *.json*.
+:code:`Load Model` consists of reloading the first spectrum model (baseline and peaks definition, ...) but **not the spectrum file itself**, related to the first model saved in the *.json*.

-:code:`Apply to Sel.` or :code:`Apply to All` allows applying the loaded model to the spectra selected in the files selection widget, or to all the spectra (resp.).
+:code:`Apply to Sel.` or :code:`Apply to All` allows applying **strictly** *(ie without considering the parameters defined in the GUI)* the loaded model to the spectra selected in the files selection widget, or to all the spectra (resp.).

 Main Figure